RelayPlane vs Vercel AI Gateway

 - npm install and running in 30 seconds on any machine, no Vercel account needed

-- LLM proxying that works on localhost, VPS, Docker, CI, or any cloud
+- LLM proxying on localhost, VPS, Docker, CI, or any cloud

 - Per-request cost tracking stored locally with no data leaving your machine